Mon - Fri (9:00am - 5:00pm)

 For many, covering nursing home costs out-of-pocket can be challenging without prior long-term care planning, to say the least.
 Exploring alternatives such as long-term care insurance, Medicaid planning, and other financial strategies is essential for addressing later-in-life medical and living expenses.
 These approaches can help alleviate the financial strain associated with nursing home care and ensure access to necessary medical services and support.
 Considering and implementing these options can go far to better prepare you for the financial challenges of long-term care and safeguard your financial well-being well into the future.

 Applying for Medicaid in Texas is a process that requires careful consideration of specific steps and eligibility criteria.
-It’s important you understand both when to apply and what criteria need to be met.
+It is important you understand both when to apply and what criteria need to be met.

 Ideally, you should consider applying for Medicaid when it becomes evident that long-term care is needed and as your financial resources approach the eligibility thresholds.
-Additionally, it’s important to be mindful of the 60-month look-back period for asset transfers.
+Additionally, it is important to be mindful of the 60-month look-back period for asset transfers.

 Qualifying factors for Medicaid in Texas include residency and citizenship requirements.
 Applicants must be Texas residents and either U.S. citizens or qualified non-citizens.
 Age or disability status is also a key factor, typically requiring individuals to be 65 years or older, blind, or disabled.